Stochastic Neural Network Symmetrisation in Markov Categories: Examples

 As for other symmetrisation procedures, this could be used compositionally.
-For example, we could symmetrise along the inclusion homomorphisms
+For example, we could symmetrise along the homomorphisms

 in sequence to obtain an $\GL(d, \R)$-equivariant morphism starting from an arbitrary morphism in $\Set$ (as opposed to one that is already $\Orth(d)$-equivariant).
-We are not sure of the practical utility of this example, as we are unaware of applications where $\GL(d, \R)$-equivariance has been considered, but believe it provides as an interesting demonstration of the flexibility of our approach. \end{example}
+This approach may be of interest in its own right for applications such as affine-invariant image classification \citep{macdonald2022enabling,mironenco2024lie}.
+More generally, it shows that our framework can encompass the actions of even very complex groups in a natural way. \end{example}